 The aCRF should include treatment assignment forms, when applicable, and should map each variable on the CRF to the corresponding variables in the datasets (or database).
 The aCRF should include the variable names and coding for each CRF item.

-When data are recorded on the CRF but are not submitted, the CRF should be annotated with the text "NOT SUBMITTED."
-There should be an explanation in the SDRG stating why data have not been submitted.
+When data are recorded on the CRF but are not submitted, the CRF should be annotated with the text 'NOT SUBMITTED.'
+There should be an explanation in the relevant RG stating why these data have not been submitted.